 Top Female Sprinters 5’0 Fraser Pryce Olympic Women’s 100m Champion beating 5’11 Nigerian Blessing Ogkabre.
-Look at the physical development somatype of Fraser Pryce with larger glutes and quads, resulting from genetics giving more advantages than height in the short sprints.
+Looking at the physical development somatype of Fraser Pryce with larger glutes and quads.
+Resulting from genetics giving more advantages than height short sprints.

-Does Height Always Makes Might?
-Deconstructing the Height Hype in Female Sprinters
+Does Height AlwayMakees Might?
+Deconstructing the Height Hype in women sprinters

 It is always a familiar maxim that the taller the athlete, the better.
 In a basketball fanatic country like the Philippines, mainstream sports media mostly portray tall athletes positively.

 In contrast, shorter ones only get noticed when they have shown higher points and still put on a comical perspective when citing the latter’s performance.

 100m sprints have been the gold standard for the fastest athlete.
 For more than 30 years, the Philippines haven’t won a medal in Asian Games in the 100m men.

 Height Hype in Female SprinBodybody – Do we think that our women sprinters are short enough not to win the female century dash in Asiad?

 Let us analyze examples of different studies about the topic concerning the anthropometric measurement of sprinters.
 Uth (2005) found out that there is no optimal height for sprinters, thus being too tall or too short can be a disadvantage.

 Watts et al. (2012), on the other hand, proved that the body shape or somatotype of the athlete in sprinting should be the basis for selecting potential athletes.
 Shorter athletes also have powerful strides in shorter races and can move with a greater frequency.
 Whereas tall sprinters run faster in the longer sprint races.
 (Schiffer, 2009)

 It also implied that stride frequency among women which is more significant for “shorter” sprinters.